 The Chemical Engineering curriculum plan for transfer students has a 2-year or 3-year option.
 The 2-year plan can be challenging with heavy workloads in several quarters.
 Be sure to followthe curriculum when enrolling in classes.

 Every course (except CENG 4 and CENG 199) must be taken for a letter grade.
 All courses are 4-units unless stated below.

 All CENG courses (in blue) are taught only once per year and are scheduled to be consistent with the curriculum shown below.

 The courses listed here other than CENG are under the control of other departments.
 They may not be offered in the quarter shown here.
 Each student is responsible for determining the prerequisites when the courses are to be offered and making a schedule of taking the courses that fit into his or her own graduation plan.

-2CENG 101A & MATH 20E:Students must petition to take CENG 101A concurrently with MATH 20E (Vector Calculus) as most community colleges do not teach vector calculus.
-If you have previously taken this course, please go to assist.org for equivalency information.
+2CENG 101A & MATH 20E:Students must petition to take CENG 101A concurrently with MATH 20E (Vector Calculus) as most community colleges do not teach Vector Calculus.
+If you have previously taken MATH 20E, please go to assist.org and/or the Math Department for equivalency information.

-5Advanced Chemistry Requirements: Three advanced chemistry electives must be selected from among CHEM 130, 131, 132, 40A, 40B, 114A (or BIBC 100), 114B (or BIBC 102), 120A, 120B, or 43A.
-(Note: Students may not receive credit for both BIBC 100 and CHEM 114A, or BIBC 102 and Chem 114B).
+5Advanced Chemistry Requirements: Three advanced chemistry electives must be selected from among the pre-approved list: CHEM 40A, 40B, 40C,114A (or BIBC 100), 114B (or BIBC 102), 120A, 120B, 130, 131, or 132.
+(Note: Students may not receive credit for both BIBC 100 and CHEM 114A, or BIBC 102 and CHEM 114B).

 7Process Dynamics and Control: If a student chooses the Process Dynamics and Control as the area of specialization, CENG 120 can be replaced by MAE 143B within the approved set of courses for specialization in process control.